openstreetmap-polska/aed-mapa/README.md

 - CSV: https://aed.openstreetmap.org.pl/aed_poland.csv
 - Excel: https://aed.openstreetmap.org.pl/aed_poland.ods

-### Gitflow
+### Gitflow [ENG]
-branch 'development' -> branch 'main'

-Branch 'development' jest hostowany pod: https://aed.openstreetmap.org.pl/dev/ a branch 'main' pod: https://aed.openstreetmap.org.pl/

-Github actions robi deploy gdy pojawiają się nowe commity na tych branch-ach.

-Nowe branche powinny być bazowane na 'development' i PR mergowane również do 'development'.
-Następnie PR z brancha 'development' do 'main'.
+All changes should flow from branch `development` to branch `main`.

+Branch `development` is hosted on: https://aed.openstreetmap.org.pl/dev/ Branch `main` is hosted on: https://aed.openstreetmap.org.pl/

+Github actions deploy the site when new commits are pushed/merged into either branch.

+New branches should be based on `development` branch.
+Pull Requests (PR) should be targeting `development` branch.

+To promote changes from dev env to prod make a PR from `development` to `main`.

 ### Technical information [ENG]